Qarj/linux-survival/BuildPython3.md

 Configure it:
 ```
-./configure
+./configure --enable-optimizations --enable-shared
 ```
 Note that the `./configure` step suggests using the `--enable-optimizations` flag.
 Apparently this will make Python run about 10% faster, but takes about 40 minutes to build since it forces running the tests.

+The `--enabled-shared` option is needed for mod_wsgi.

-Build it - approx 2 mins:
+Build it - approx 2 mins (without the `--enable-optimizations` option):
 ```
 make
 ```

-Test it - approx 15 mins:
+Test it - approx 15 mins (redundant if you used `--enable-optimizations`):
 ```
 make test
 ```